LRManamperi/Silentmate-Docs/docs/user-guide/getting-started.md

 # Getting Started

 Welcome to Silent Mate!
-This guide will help you get started with the app and set up automatic audio profile switching.
+This comprehensive guide will help you get started with the app and master both sensor-based and event-based audio profile switching.

 ## Installation